 Do you know that the drinks, dessert, and appetizers are some of the highest profit items in a restaurant?
 Or that the best janitorial supplies accounts purchase both bulk commodities (build large orders) and high margin chemicals and proprietary dispenser systems?

 Sadly, many salespeople get the “top product” installed in a customer and stop selling the rest of the bundle, reasoning that they have most of the volume.
 Well, you might – but you may not have most of the margin.
-There’s often gold in your “add-on” and “upsell” items.
+There’s often additional revenue stream opportunities in your “add-on” and “upsell” items.

 One of the easiest ways to increase the average profit margin of a customer is to put more stuff on a truck that is already going there.
 In fact, you can be super-competitive on pricing.
 You already paid for the truck ride!
 I wrote about this: Getting run over by a paid for truck.